Home » Bronx Jane Doe: Woman Found Strangled In 1990 [Identified]

 *Update* Bronx Jane Doe has reportedly been identified.
 Please see the update at the bottom of this post*

 Due to the circumstances, little is known about this woman or her New York City case.
 She was reportedly found strangled in Claremont Park about 300 feet west of Clay Avenue and Webster Avenue on May 2, 1990.
 She is described as Black, but it was mentioned that she may have also been Hispanic, and reports state that her face was recognizable.
 However, how long she was in the park before being discovered is unclear.
-Any evidence that may have been collected, how her remains were located, and the extent of the initial investigation is also unknown.
+Any evidence that may have been collected, how her remains were located, and the extent of the initial investigation are also unknown.

 Usually, I include contact information at this point in the article.
 Unfortunately, there does not seem to be an agency investigating this case as none is listed, not even a police department.
-However, the information for the Office of Chief Medical Examiner in New York City was included, and their number is (212) 447-2030 for anyone that may be able to aid in identifying this woman.
+However, the information for the Office of Chief Medical Examiner in New York City was included, and their number is (212) 447-2030 for anyone who may be able to aid in identifying this woman.

 Please share this story about Bronx Jane Doe to help reignite the investigation into this case.
 She is our sister, and her life matters.